cwkoss/general-knowledge/plants.md

   - Pain mound
   - Could maybe be used with a sterling engine to produce power
 - Da vinci bridge as method of erecting giant hoop house.
 Maybe one long strip of plastic sheeting per face/added length
+- Landscaping structures
+  - birdpoop harvesting mound
+    - conical mound with a bird feeder on top.  plant the sides of the cone with various plants you want.  bird poop falls to center of mound/top of cone.
+As cone is watered, will pull bird poop nutrients down to fertilize the whole cone.
+Could install drip waterer at top of cone as well. hugelculture pyramid of logs could be a good support base. steeper is better, but then changing the food in the bird feeder gets harder
 - Qs
   - How tolerant are plant roots to x-ray?
 Could you rotate a potted plant and repeatedly x-ray it to generate a 3-d model of the root system in slow/real time?
 What other ways could you accurately image a root system while its still in soil?
 Growing next to glass pane or hydroponic would give some visibility, but a 3-d video of root growth in soil would be super cool.
 - Misc